ernzo/godot-4-appodeal-editor-plugin/README.md

 This means you can use **some** of the functionality.

+For instance:
+I managed to make it display two Test Banners, they looked right, and were clickable etc..

-For instance I managed to make it display the Google GDPR Consent message, but it could not finish the consent validation process, and so the process didnt continue and Test ADs were not displayed...
+And then even managed to make it display the Google GDPR Consent message, but it could not finish the consent validation process, and so the process didnt continue and Test ADs were not displayed...

 ## Problems: